netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 Note that the "interval" and "duration" cover two distinct properties of a schedule event.
 The interval specifies when a schedule will occur, combined with the frequency parameter; while the duration indicates how long an occurrence will last.
-This document allows the interval between occurrences is shorter than the duration of each occurrence, e.g., a recurring event is scheduled to start every day for a duration of 2 days.
+This document allows the interval between occurrences to be shorter than the duration of each occurrence (e.g., a recurring event is scheduled to start every day for a duration of 2 days).

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-end" choice.
 The value of the "count" node MUST be greater than 1, the "start-time-utc" value always counts